Pumpkin Cinnamon Buns with Cream Cheese Frosting

 Place butter in small sauce pan over medium high heat.
 Butter will begin to melt, foam, and crackle.
 Whisk continuously until butter begins to brown and smell similar to caramel.
 Immediately remove from heat and transfer to a bowl to cool for a few minutes while you make the dough.

-In bowl of an electric mixture, add warm milk, yeast, and granulated sugar.
+In bowl of an electric mixture, add warm unsweetened almond milk, yeast, and granulated sugar.
 Let sit for 5 minutes to activate the yeast.
 While the yeast is activating, whisk together flour, brown sugar, cinnamon, nutmeg, cloves, and salt together in a large bowl.

 Once the milk is a bit foamy from the yeast add in ½ of the flour mixture, along with the pumpkin puree, egg, and cooled brown butter; stir with a wooden spoon until just combined.
 Then add in the rest of the flour and stir again until just combined.
 Place dough hook on your mixer and run on medium-low speed for about 8 minutes.
 Alternatively you can knead the dough by hand for about 10 minutes.